 I’m Andreas Neuhaus, a software architect and developer located in Dortmund, Germany and this is my personal blog about software development and IT stuff in general.
 I got a degree in computer science in 2006 at the university of applied sciences in Dortmund.
 Since then, I’m working as a freelancer on iOS and Ruby projects.
 If you’re looking for a freelance developer to hire for a project or to help on your team, feel free to contact me.

-The content of this blog will mainly cover topics that are in my area of focus during my development work, which is:
+This blog will mainly cover topics that are in my area of focus during my development work, which is:

-You can contact me via email by writing to info at this domain.
+You can contact me via email by writing to “info” at this domain.